MaastrichtU-IDS/d2s-docs/website/docs/guide-docker.md

 title: Docker guide
 ---

-This guide aims to give some insights about running Docker containers, volumes and networks directly using `docker run`.
-It is recommended to use the `d2s` client to run services, but it can be useful to use `docker run` for applications that still have not been integrated in the client.
+This guide aims to give some insights about running [Docker](https://www.docker.com/) containers, volumes and networks directly using `docker run`.

-See the [CWL installation instructions](/docs/cwl-install) for Docker installation details.

 > 🚫 This page does not aims to be a comprehensive Docker tutorial, see the [official documentation](https://docs.docker.com/get-started/) if you want to know more about Docker.